 The duration of the divorce process is also dependent upon whether your ex–partner cooperates with the process by sending their documents to the Court in a timely fashion.

 How much will my divorce cost?

-Battrick Clark Solicitors charge a fixed fee for divorce/dissolution of civil partnership dependent on whether you are the Petitioner (you issue the divorce petition) or you are the Respondent to the divorce process.
+Battrick Clark Solicitors of Bristol charge a fixed fee for divorce / dissolution of civil partnership, dependent on whether you are the Petitioner (you issue the divorce petition) or you are the Respondent to the divorce process.
 Currently, Battrick Clark are offering a fixed fee for divorce as follows:-

 The fixed fee only applies if the divorce proceeds on an undefended basis and there are no unforeseen complications.

 Financial matters are dealt with separately, and they are not included under the fixed fee.

 What happens to our children in a divorce?

 At Battrick Clark, we encourage our clients to focus on what is best for their children during separation when emotions are high.
 We will provide comprehensive advice as to what arrangements would be in the best interests of the children based upon your instructions.
 Furthermore, we would recommend that you attend mediation with your former partner to try and agree arrangements for the care of the children.

 Who will help me and my child in Court?

 If it proves necessary to apply to the Court for a child arrangements order to set out clearly the arrangements for the children’s care, then we will do all the necessary work to make the application and to represent you at Court.
 It is sometimes necessary for an independent third party to talk to both you and the children about arrangements for their care so that a report can be prepared for the Judge to consider the best possible outcome for your children.